HannahAdegoye/topukyoutubers.github.io/README.md

 # Design
+To align the dashboard with the specified requirements, we need to determine the questions it should address.

 ## Dashboard components required
-- What should the dashboard contain based on the requirements provided?

-To understand what it should contain, we need to figure out what questions we need the dashboard to answer:
+To identify the necessary components, we must first ascertain the questions the dashboard needs to answer:

 1. Who are the top 10 YouTubers with the most subscribers?
 2. Which 3 channels have uploaded the most videos?